You qualify if, on the date you claim help with health costs:

 You need to have met the eligibility criteria either in the Universal Credit period before you paid, or in the same assessment period in which you paid, to qualify for a refund.

 Make sure you ask for and keep receipts.
-If you pay for a prescription, you must get a receipt and refund form (FP57) at the time you pay, as you won't be able to get one later.
+If you pay for a prescription, you must get a receipt and refund form (FP57) at the time you pay, as you will not be able to get one later.

 Dental services helpline – 0300 330 1348